-Students applying for BFS Sixth Form will require 5 GCSEs at grade 4-9.
-In most cases there will also be a specific entry grade required for specific subjects.
-Applications can be submitted via our on-line form at www.bristolfreeschool.org. uk/applying-to-6th-form.
+Students applying for BFS Sixth Form will require 5 GCSEs at Grade 9-4 (including English).
+In most cases there will also be a specific entry grade required for each subject.
+Applications can be submitted via our on-line form at www. bristolfreeschool.org.uk/applying-to-6th-form.
 Candidates for the Sixth Form may be in Year 11 at BFS or following courses at other schools.
-All candidates, both internal and external, will be invited to discuss course options in the Sixth Form.
-For acceptance on a particular course, candidates are expected to meet the minimum entry requirements for the course.
+For acceptance onto a particular course, candidates are expected to meet the minimum entry requirements for the course.
 For some courses there are limits on the number of students who can be enrolled.
 Courses will not run where they are not viable because very few students choose them.

-Both A Levels and BTEC Level 3 Nationals have continuation criteria for second-year entry to the course, and it is expected that all students will continue and be committed to a two-year programme of study from the outset.
-The new BTEC Level 3 Nationals are equivalent to A Level qualifications and have both coursework and external examinations as part of their make-up.
+BTEC Level 3 Nationals are equivalent to A Level qualifications and have both coursework and external examinations as part of their make-up.

-Success in the Sixth Form needs you to make a firm commitment to your future.
+Success in the Sixth Form requires a firm commitment to your future.
 It is rooted in hard work and having a positive attitude to learning; we want students who attend and are committed to their courses and programmes of study.
-Once enrolled we expect your attendance to be at least 96%.
+Once enrolled, we expect your attendance to be at least 96%.